bfuhriman/png-message/README.md

 ```

 ## Disclaimer
 This program was developed and tested on Linux using version 11.2.0 of the GCC compiler.
 Other operating systems and compilers may not be supported.
+The libpng library is necessary for compilation.